 Instant release (IR) Adderall stimulates cognition for an average 6 hours, while the drug lingers in the body for much longer.
 In other words, the subjective comedown begins earlier than the actual amphetamine comedown, preventing your unconscious mechanisms from relaxing.
 This underlies the wrenching experience of feeling t’wired, or tired and wired, when all you want is to sleep.
 Some nootropics may help with this, easing the mind and body from catecholaminergic stimulation to GABAergic relaxation, whilst also salvaging catecholamine levels for post-Adderall normal cognition.

 ii.
 Neurotoxic Mitigation

 Due to the lack of research on this subject (nootropics + Adderall), there is no standard list on what/what not to stack with Adderall to optimize the experience.
-Neither do I have a quote-unquote standard list for myself — however, based on personal experience, other users’ anecdotal reports, & preclinical research, I’ve compiled a couple lists of Nootropic Mediators & Neurotoxic Mitigators, respectively.
-If you feel I’ve missed any, feel free to comment your what‘s & why‘s in the comment section below.
+Neither do I have a quote-unquote standard list for myself — however, based on personal experience, other users’ anecdotal reports, and preclinical research, I’ve compiled a couple lists of Nootropic Mediators and Neurotoxic Mitigators, respectively.
+If you feel I’ve missed any, feel free to comment your what‘s and why‘s in the comment section below.

 Until then, enjoy:

 Emphasis on the bioactive N-Acetyl form for its enhanced potency (although, this isn’t necessary to achieve the Tyrosine + Adderall combo).
 The reasoning behind this stack: